-- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (3) Commercial shall be the Principal Permitted use within the mapped village commercial core area of the C-CVCR zone and residential shall be commercial Permitted use in all other parts of the C-VCR zone.
+- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - [(3) Note: the following shows all the CCC Modifications and Marin's revisions.
+(3) below shows them in a more readable form.
+Footnoe (3) as modified and its revisions are identical in Tables 5-3-c, d, e and f)

+Commercial shall be the Principal Permitted use within the mapped village commercial core area of the C-CVCR zone and residential shall be-commercialPrincipal Permitted use in all other parts of the C-VCR zone.
 In the village commercial core area, rResidential shall be limited to: (a) upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
 Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a finding provided that the development maintains and/or enhances the established character of village commercial core areas.
 Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained.

-The replacement, maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.
+The replacement, maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.]